jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 tags:
   - longevity-health-and-performance
 categories:
-  - longevity-health-and-performance
+  - Reality
 description: >-
   Tired of struggling with alcohol?
 This post will show you how to take a break from booze so you can get your physical, emotional, and mental health in order.
 image: /assets/images/thumbnails/how-to-get-sober-drunk-ed-latimore.jpeg
 ---
 You've decided that you want to stop drinking alcohol.
-At the very least, you want to get your drinking habits and health under control.&nbsp; In this post, I'll show you how to stop drinking using simple techniques, mindset shifts, and relying on the support systems around you.
+At the very least, you want to get your drinking habits and health under control.
+In this post, I'll show you how to stop drinking using simple techniques, mindset shifts, and relying on the support systems around you.

 I don't care how much alcohol you drink.
 You could be: